 The World Needs a Different Philosophy

 Tango, as a drop in the ocean of human civilization, both reveals its beauty and reflects its pollution.
 The problems in our tango today in fact are not the problems of tango alone, but those our civilization is facing in modern times as well.

 Just like how we understand tango affects how we dance it, how we perceive ourselves affects how we behave and live.
-In the course of human evolution of the past millions of years, mankind have gradually separated ourselves from the beast.
+In the course of the millions of years of human evolution, mankind have gradually separated ourselves from the beast.
 The distinction between man and animals can be summed up in one word: humanity.
 Our understanding of humanity has reached maturity in the Renaissance of 14th–17th centuries.
-Contrast to the twisted and demeaned image of man in the contemporary art, his beauty, dignity and nobility were the dominant themes of the Renaissance.
+Contrast to the twisted and demeaned image of man in the contemporary arts, his beauty, dignity and nobility were the dominant themes of the Renaissance.
 The consequent sublimation of human spirit formed a powerful force, which eventually led to the rejection of all forms of bondage, oppression and violation of human liberty, the establishment of democracy, the discharge of human creativity, the increase of human production, the advancement of science and technology, and the prosperity of modern civilization.